 - Dedicate sufficient time and capacity: Successful campaigns use and balance their time and capacity wisely.

-We are drawing on these lessons to inform our own work with the Discovery Decade project, which also includes an extensive piece of audience research into public attitudes to R&D and the development of campaign prototypes and tools to help the R&D sector build effective campaigns.
+We are drawing on the lessons learned here to inform the wider Discovery Decade project, which also includes an extensive piece of audience research into public attitudes to R&D (due to be launched in late February 2023) and the development of campaign prototypes and tools to help the R&D sector build effective campaigns.

 Our upcoming Annual Lecture on the 28th February will be an opportunity to hear more about the work from the Chair of the project Kim Shillinglaw.
 An accompanying webinar will also provide an opportunity to delve deeper into the published data with the team that have gathered it.